Logo Voyage

 By plane

-There are non-stop flights from Bogota, Medellin, Cali, Cartagena, Panama City, Miami as well as charter flights from Canada (via Air Transat).
-By far the best air fares you get from and to the Colombian mainland starting at about US$30 one-way.
+There are non-stop flights from Bogota, Medellin, Cali, Cartagena, Panama City, and Miami, as well as charter flights from Canada (via Air Transat).
+By far, the best air fares are the ones you get from and to the Colombian mainland, starting at COP$137,400 (about USD$37, as of February 2026) one-way.

-Colombian customs need to be cleared upon arrival to the island.
+Colombian customs must be cleared upon arrival to the island.
 Check with your local travel agency to see what documents you need to travel to Colombia.
-For many passengers, a tourist card has to be presented on arrival.
-Airlines flying to San Andrés sell them on the counter for the official price of US$25.
+For many non-native passengers, including Colombian citizens, a tourist card has to be presented on arrival.
+Airlines flying to San Andrés sell them at the counter for the official price of COP$153,000 (about USD$41, as of February 2026).

-If arriving from outside Colombia, exchange currency at the airport, the rates are similar as downtown if not better.
-Any foreign exchange in Colombia is very formal and a passport is required and a big official receipt handed with the passport details on it, before returning local currency.
+If you are arriving from outside Colombia, you can exchange your currency at the airport.
+Exchange rates are usually similar to, if not better than, those downtown.
+Foreign currency exchange in Colombia is very formal: You will need to present your passport, and you will receive an official receipt with your passport details before being given local currency.

 Get around